Tourism Hamilton

 Go Ice Climbing

-Come winter and ice climbers can head to Tiffany Falls to enjoy ice climbing (weather permitting).
+Come winter ice climbers can head to Tiffany Falls to enjoy ice climbing (weather permitting).
 Climbers must be members of the Alpine Club of Canada (ACC), or be attending an ice climbing class with OneAxe Pursuits.

 Explore Felker’s Falls